laxuanlinh/awscertifieddev/revisionnote.md

   - Use `Map state`
   - `Parallel state` can also do parallel but all functions have to have the same input while `Map` can also parallel but not does not have to take the same input

-## Can scale Redis by simply adding read replicas, no need to do cluster
+## Can scale Redis by simply adding read replica nodes to the cluster, no need to enable cluster mode

 ## Push notification about new update between mobile devices?
   - Use `push synchronization` with appropriate `IAM Role`